ttruo018/rshell/README.md

 But `ls && exit` will perform the `ls` command first, then exit Rshell.

 ##Building and Running
-To download, build, and run Rshell, use the following commands:
+To download:
 `$ git clone https://github.com/ttruo018/rshell`
 `$ cd rshell`

+To build, and run Rshell, use the following commands:

 `$ git checkout hw0`
 `$ make`
 `$ bin/rshell`

+To build, and run ls, use the following commands:
+`$ git checkout hw1`
+`$ make`
+`$ bin/ls`

 The rshell binary executable will be in the bin directory of the rshell directory.

 ##Known Bugs and Issues
+###rshell
 *A single `|` or `&` will let both commands run.
 It performs the same as the `;` connector.
 *Empty arguements may have unexpected behavior
 *Running Rshell in Rshell will only keep track of the newest Rshell.
 Run the `ps` command to check how much Rshells are running.
+###ls
+*running -l and -R in any combination on a folder containing many directories may cause errors with getpwuid() and getgrgid(), can become common if using -a, -l and -R flags together
+*running -l may cause the error `do_ypcall: clnt_call:
+RPC: Unable to send; errno = Operation not permitted`
+*The number of links and time are not correct for the . and .. folders